 James P. Vary is Professor of Physics and Past Director of the International Institute of Theoretical and Applied Physics (IITAP) at Iowa State University (ISU).
 He graduated from Boston College (B.S., 1965, Magna Cum Laude), and Yale University (M.S. ,1966 and Ph.D., 1970).
 He spent two postdoctoral years at MIT's Center for Theoretical Physics and three years at Brookhaven National Laboratory as Assistant then Associate Physicist.
-In 1975, he joined the faculty at Iowa State University and has fostered the development of a 10-member high-energy nuclear theory group.
+In 1975, he joined the faculty at Iowa State University and has fostered the development of a high-energy nuclear theory group (see Fall 2014 - Spring 2015 photos below).

 Professor Vary's research activities span strong interaction physics from ab-initio nuclear structure theory to include fundamental tests of nature's symmetries and to nuclear applications of Quantum Chromodynamics (QCD).
 Computational physics is another major area of emphasis.

-He has mentored 14 PhD students and has authored or co-authored more than 325 refereed publications, 4 books of conference proceedings.
-He has delivered more than 480 invited lectures at conferences and at universities in 50 countries.
+He has mentored 15 PhD students and has authored or co-authored more than 400 refereed publications and 4 books of conference proceedings.
+He has delivered more than 500 invited lectures at conferences and at universities in more than 50 countries.

 Email Address: firstname.lastname@example.org